ghoshmithun/Sem3_DL_Assignment2020/README.md

 This is hybrid model of CNN and Bi-LSTM.
 Bi-LSTM is explained above.
 CNN helps us to consider words as Bi-Gram.
 Then we are doing Max-pooling to do sampling

+This hybrid architecture has performed better than the only Bi-LSTM

 * Movie Sentiment Classification2.ipynb
 * Movie Sentiment Classification2.py